Scholarships & Financial Aid Links for Native American and Alaska Native Students:

 Eberly College of Arts and Sciences Undergraduate Enrichment Program Thanks to the generous donors who contribute to this important fund, Native American Studies students have been able to take part in numerous experiential travel courses, allowing them to visit the Eastern Band of Cherokee Indians (Qualla Boundary) in North Carolina, take part in daily activities of subsistence life in the Yup’ik Village of Tuntutuliak, Alaska, attend an annual Midwestern powwow, visit Cahokia Mound City National Historic Site, and study traditional Native Hawaiian culture in Kaua`i.

-In addition to this funding, the NAS Committee has regularly awarded assistance to graduate students and their NAS Committee advisors who were conduction research in the area of Native American Studies.
+In addition to this funding, the NAS Committee has regularly awarded assistance to graduate students and their NAS Committee advisors who were conducting research in the area of Native American Studies.

 Udall Scholarship Program Learn more about the scholarships named in honor of Congressman Morris K. Udall, a champion of Native American and Alaska Native rights in health care, the environment, and public policy.
 Nomination materials are mailed to faculty representatives in October and are due by early March.